Amy Rees is the Director General of Probation, Wales and Youth in HMPPS.

-She is responsible for the leadership of the probation service, managing the deployment of rehabilitation services across both custody and community, with accountability for public protection protocols across both public and private providers.
+She is responsible for the leadership of the Probation Service, managing the deployment of rehabilitation services across both custody and community, with accountability for public protection protocols across both public and private providers.

 Her previous posts include: Executive Director for HM Prison and Probation Service in Wales, where she was responsible for both the prison and probation system in Wales, and the lead interface with Welsh Government on behalf of the Ministry of Justice.

-Her previous roles include Head of Workforce Strategy, where she was responsible for designing and leading a comprehensive restructure of Public Sector Prisons; Deputy Director on the Transforming Rehabilitation Programme, responsible for designing and delivering the organisational restructure of the Probation Services; and Principal Private Secretary to the Secretary of State for Justice.
+Her previous roles include: Head of Workforce Strategy, where she led a comprehensive restructure of Public Sector Prisons; Deputy Director on the Transforming Rehabilitation Programme, responsible for designing and delivering the organisational restructure of the Probation Services; and Principal Private Secretary to the Secretary of State for Justice.